Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Optimized XGBoost Models
 -----------

 We now proceed with the generated training set at the optimal detection threshold.
 Whereas the previous analysis trained baseline models, this step invokes our optimization routine to select the most informative features and the best hyperparameters for the XGBoost engine.
-In the code below, two distinct models are optimized: one using the boruta_model='rf' option and another using the 'xgb' option, which applies a more conservative feature-selection approach.
+In the code below, two distinct models are optimized: one using the ``boruta_model``="rf" option and another using the "xgb" option, which applies a more conservative feature-selection approach.
 This is all done using the `ensemble_model <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/ensemble_model/index.html>`_ module.

 .. code-block:: python